r-xue/pipeline/doc/building_the_pipeline.md

 ### Dependency Requirements

-Following the change from [PIPE-1699](https://open-jira.nrao.edu/browse/PIPE-1699), Pipeline now specifies the required standard Python dependencies in a [requirements.txt](requirements.txt) file, and recommends to use `pip` to install them directly from the Python Package Index ([PyPI](https://pypi.org/)).
+Following the change from [PIPE-1699](https://open-jira.nrao.edu/browse/PIPE-1699), Pipeline now specifies the required standard Python dependencies in a [requirements.txt](../requirements.txt) file, and recommends using `pip` to install them directly from the Python Package Index ([PyPI](https://pypi.org/)).
-The [`pipeline/extern`](pipeline/extern) directory now only contains the non-standard Python packages/modules contributed by the developers and heuristics development team.
+The [`pipeline/extern`](../pipeline/extern) directory now only contains the non-standard Python packages/modules contributed by the developers and heuristics development team.

-Note that this file is *not* currently used by [`setup.py`](setup.py) to auto-install dependencies, and only serves as a reference for development and packaging purposes.
+Note that this file is currently *not* used by [`setup.py`](../setup.py) to auto-install dependencies, and only serves as a reference for development and packaging purposes.
-In addition, the list only includes Pipeline dependencies that are *not* bundled in the monolith CASA release designated for the next Pipeline release, and the dependency versions are continuously examined against potential compatibility issues with other Python packages already shipped in CASA.
+In addition, the list only includes dependencies that are *not* bundled in the monolith CASA release designated for the next Pipeline release, and their version specifications are continuously examined against potential compatibility issues with other Python packages already shipped in CASA.
 The developer team will maintain the file to reflect the current state of the dependency requirements across the development cycle.

 To use this file manually, you can type the following command: